core-wg/oscore/draft-ietf-core-object-security.md

 * Note that endpoint A always uses key K1 for encrypting and K2 for verification, and vice versa for endpoint B.

-* All examples are indvidually based on the assumption on the endpoints stated above - the update of the security context parameters after each operation is omitted from these examples.
+* All examples are individually based on the assumption on the endpoints stated above - the update of the security context parameters after each operation is omitted from these examples.

-* Recipient Sequence Numbers are omitted from these examples since they are not used for nonce generation, but by clients for replay protection of Observe notifications.